CrankBoyHQ/crankboy-app/README.md

 Then, you can enable, disable, and reorder your patches by going to `⊙ > settings > Patch` while the appropriate game is selected on main game library screen.
 Please note that the patches are applied in the order given; this matters if different patches conflict.
 In the case of a conflict, no warning message will be displayed.

+## Tips

+- You can delete cover art by holding Ⓑ for more than 5 seconds.

 ## Bundle Mode

 Bundling a ROM allows you to have a Game Boy ROM appear directly on the Playdate OS main menu along